MAIN LANDSLIDE EVENTS

 Data availabilty

-Event reports on websites of autonomous regions and provinces, ARPA, Civil Defense, Functional Centers, CNR, local authorities; Press releases on websites of Autostrade, ANAS and FS; Online news sources.
+Event reports on the websites of autonomous regions and provinces, ARPA, Civil Protection, Functional Centres, CNR, local authorities; Press releases on the Autostrade, ANAS and FS websites; Online news sources.

 Spatial coverage